piquelab/QuASAR/README.md

 ## 3. Running QuASAR

 ### Prepare the input samples
-For a test run we provide the following sample data.
+For a test run we provide a small sample dataset.
 The following commands will download the data to the current folder:

 ```R
 urlData="http://genome.grid.wayne.edu/quasar/sampleinput/"